 Both of our coffees from the Vienna range are available hot or cold, and also with the option of having cinnamon or chocolate sprinkled on top of the cream toppings.

-● On the left is the cold Vienna Coffee Latte ($150).
-This latte contains one espresso shot that blends in with the thick cream topping, giving it a very smooth and creamy taste with every sip we took – absolutely delicious!
+● On the left is the cold Vienna Coffee Latte ($150): This latte contains one espresso shot that blends in with the thick cream topping, giving it a very smooth and creamy taste with every sip we took – so delicious!

 You get the option to stir it as a spoon comes with the drink, but we chose not to as we felt it was better to sip the latte through the unbroken thick cream to get the best taste out of it.

-● On the right is the cold Vienna Coffee ($150).
-This coffee contains two expresso shots however, it didn’t taste that strong since it also comes with a thick cream topping that we didn’t mix in, so it had a smooth and subtle creamy taste in each sip.
+● On the right is the cold Vienna Coffee ($150): This coffee contains two espresso shots however, it didn’t taste that strong since it also comes with a thick cream topping that we didn’t mix in, so it had a smooth and subtle creamy taste in each sip.

 We felt we got the best of both worlds with this coffee since it was a stronger coffee, but also doesn’t leave out the creaminess that you get from a latte.

 Honey Lemon Coffee ($130)

 The last coffee we tried was served refreshingly chilled and Sparkling – there isn’t an option for hot with this coffee.